 - To expand or collapse a property group, click the triangle to the left of the effect name or property group name.

-- To expand or collapse a property group and all of its children, Ctrl-click (Windows) or Command-click (Mac OS) the triangle.
+- To expand or collapse a property group and all its children, Ctrl-click (Windows) or Command-click (Mac OS) the triangle.

 - To expand or collapse all property groups for selected effects, press Ctrl+` (accent grave) (Windows) or Command+` (accent grave) (Mac OS).

-- To reset all of the properties of an effect to their default values, click Reset at the top of the entry for the effect in the Effect Controls panel.
+- To reset all the properties of an effect to their default values, click Reset at the top of the entry for the effect in the Effect Controls panel.